Chapter 81 BWV 198 Lass Fürstin, lass noch einen Strahl

 Note that, as in the concluding chorus, the commanding ritornello theme is not repeated at the end; the impact is all the greater as the full instrumental and vocal forces surge jointly towards the final cadence.

 The first of the recitative/aria pairs is now presented and there is every reason to believe that the one flows without break into the other.
 It is interesting to note that Bach seldom used the large instrumental forces we frequently find in secular works to accompany his religious recitatives.
 The obvious reason for this is that many of the former works were conceived for outdoor performances where a bigger soundscape would be appropriate.
-It is also possible that, within the church services he was paying a degree of lip service to the instructions he had been given about the use of operatic styles, something which would not have applied in the dramatic secular works of homage and celebration.
+It is also possible that, within the church services he may have been paying a degree of lip service to the instructions he had been given about avoiding operatic styles, something which would not have applied in the dramatic secular works of homage and celebration.

 We will discover the full extent to which Bach feels free to use his resources in the fourth movement; here he only calls upon the strings but he ensures that they remain active.